intel/llvm/mlir-sycl/doc/design/SYCLKernelSubmissionRepresentation.md

     : (!llvm.ptr, !llvm.ptr, !llvm.ptr, !llvm.ptr, !llvm.ptr) -> ()
 ```

-Note that in contrast to the constructor operations
-intended for the modeling of device code, the host-side constructor operation
+The host-side constructor operation differs from the `sycl.constructor`
+operation used in device code in the following aspects:
-does *not* include the allocation of the object.
-Hence, a common pattern in the
+- `sycl.host.constructor` does *not* include the allocation of the object.
-host raising process is looking for a `host.constructor` op in the users of a
+  Hence, a common pattern in the host raising process is looking for a
-particular `llvm.alloca` operation.
+  `host.constructor` op in the users of a particular `llvm.alloca` operation.

-> TODO: Elaborate here, or in a separate document?
+- As SYCL objects are passed around as `!llvm.ptr` values in the host IR
+  (instead of `memref`s of SYCL dialect types), the operation carries a type
+  attribute to encode additional high-level information (see below) about the
+  constructed SYCL entities.

+We currently extract the following information and encode it in the type
+attribute:
+- `sycl::buffer`: dimensions, sub-buffer flag
+- `sycl::accessor`: dimensions, access mode, access target, presence of a
+  (sub-)range and offset
+- `sycl::range`, `sycl::id`, `sycl::nd_range`: dimensions

+As a general rule, we do not attempt to extract the element type of
+buffers/accessors from the mangled constructor names, as these types are not
+relevant to the host raising process.

+Note that the various raising patterns for the constructor operation delete the
+original `call` or `invoke` to the constructor.
+In the latter case, an
+unconditional branch to the non-exceptional successor block is introduced.

 ### Range information